nplrkn/alsoran/documentation/backlog.md

 - Deduplicate inline definitions in RRC autogeneration
 - Fix clippy
 -----TESTS------
+- free5GC demo can register 2 (N?)
+UEs
+- Parallel registration of two UEs
+- Have the integration test not use real sockets and run in parallel
+- Intermittent failure of live redis test
 - Clean up Redis even if live redis test fails
 - Redis live test should not create Redis dump.rdb
 ----MAINTAINABILITY----
+- Cleaner RRC interface in trait Gnbcu
+- Break procedures into small functions
 - Enforce Rust docs (see .cargo/config commented out compiler option)
 - Remodel SCTP API to follow the one in the webrtc-sctp crate.

 ## RETEST

 ## DONE
+- Update Amf Mock to support multiple Ues
+- Registration of multiple UEs in FV
 - Tidy code e.g. in procedures, GnbcuOps
 - GNBDU-SIM should produce a clear error message if mongo is not started
 - In demo, GNBDU SIM should not warn 'connection failed - will retry' on shutdown